xLonelyPlayer/ngx-aspn-lib/README.md

 ## Project structure

-Running `ng serve` will start a development server to modify components and see results immediately by default on `http://localhost:4200`.
+Running `ng serve` will start a development server to modify components and see results immediately on `http://localhost:4200` by default.

 Library components are located on `projects/`.